Last Updated: October 5 2024

 In the FTC press release dated November 16, 2022, the FTC announced its enforcement action against DK Automation and its owners (individually), Kevin David Hulse and David Shawn Arnet.

-The FTC alleged that the defendants sold business opportunities to consumers throughout the U.S. consisting of Amazon business packages, business coaching, and cryptocurrency programs.
+The FTC alleged that the defendants sold business opportunities to consumers throughout the U.S. including managed Amazon business stores.

 The Complaint attached the image below of this advertisement of Hulse and Arnet pitching their Biz Opp.